nicad/duckdb-file-tools/FUNCTIONS.md

     hash = file_sha256(path) AS is_valid
 FROM file_manifest;

--- Alternative: Create manifest using sequential method (for small datasets) CREATE TABLE small_file_manifest AS
-SELECT
+-- Alternative: Use individual file functions for targeted analysis SELECT
     path,
     file_sha256(path) AS hash,